Startup News roundup for Week ending 29nd October

 Corporate Startup Ventures and M&A

-Startups that failed last week
+Startups that failed this week